 And invariably, it was so — or near enough that Dennis would have earned, in our demented fantasy world, the right to bound up on stage to mug with Barker at close quarters.

-I heard an interesting interview a few years ago with writer/director Noah Baumbach and his girlfriend Greta Gerwig, star of his movie, Frances Ha.
-Gerwig, then 28, talked about how several characters she’s played on screen (in addition to several others of Baumbach’s creation) stumble through their mid-20s in an unhinged emotional state — not necessarily because of new adult demands being foisted upon them, but rather because the surrogate families all 20somethings create for themselves at college (and just afterward) invariably fall away, sometimes bit by bit but always in a way that unmoors.
-We gather these people upon leaving our actual families and Gerwig explained that she was completely taken aback when close college and post-collegiate friends moved away, took jobs that contravened all she had assumed they stood for, or married someone whose presence effectively severed or weakened these bonds — bonds that young, college-educated folk believe are strong and meaningful enough to last forever.
+I heard an interesting interview a few years ago with writer/director Noah Baumbach and his partner Greta Gerwig, star of his movie, Frances Ha.
+Gerwig, then 28, talked about how several characters she’s played on screen ]stumble through their mid-20s in an unhinged emotional state — not necessarily because of new adult demands being foisted upon them, but rather because the surrogate families all 20somethings create for themselves at college (and just afterward) invariably fall away, sometimes bit by bit, but always in ways that unmoor.
+I remember this dynamic: We gathered these people upon leaving our actual families, and Gerwig explained that she was completely taken aback when close college and post-collegiate friends moved away, took jobs that contravened all she had assumed they stood for, or married someone whose presence effectively severed or weakened these bonds — bonds that young, college-educated folk believe are strong and meaningful enough to last forever.

-I’ve not yet seen “Frances Ha” but thought Gerwig’s observation to be spot on.
-I remain close to several friends from college and that immediate-post period, including Dennis, but many more did fall away over time for reasons that were surely legitimate but felt to me, at the time, like a sort of casual betrayal.
+I find Gerwig’s observation to be spot on.
+I remain close to several friends from college and that immediate-post collegiate period, including Dennis, but many more did fall away over time for reasons that were surely legitimate but felt to me, at the time, like a sort of casual betrayal.
 I mean, these were people I lived with, for years — they contributed to the shaping of me and presumably I reciprocated in some way.
 It makes one value all the more those who’ve not fallen away, but it also makes one sad and wistful that all we have to show for these folks, now lost, are weirdly disconnected memories, the odd anecdote, and persistent wonder as to whom they turned out to be.

-I stay in pretty good touch with Dennis but there are probably a dozen others I haven’t spoken to for several years now.
-I wonder how they’re doing — beyond the superficial info I might gather on Facebook (were they to indulge in such a thing).
+I stay in pretty good touch with Dennis but there are probably a dozen others I haven’t spoken to for many years now.
+I wonder how they’re doing, beyond the superficial info I might gather on Facebook (were they, or I, to indulge in such a thing).
 If we tripped over each other somewhere, would we trade grand truths?
-I wonder…
+Would we trade Nat Greene recollections or their equivalents before falling into the banter we perfected and found so very absorbing all those years ago?

 Johnny, tell him what he’s won…